Cosmas-eng/DDFinancePolicy-BackEnd/README.md

 This is a Back-End test project for a [job](https://ddfinance.com/jobs/dev/) opening at [DDFinance](https://ddfinance.com/).
 It is an ASP.NET Core project based off of [Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html).
 A Domain Driven, loosely-coupled and dependency-inverted design architecture.

-However, while this project applies the Clean Architecture template, it only applies the three main layers out of the four that are synonimous with the design.
+While this project applies the Clean Architecture template, it only implements three main layers out of the four that are synonimous with the design.
 These layers include, the `DDFinancePolicy.Web` layer, the `DDFinancePolicy.Core` layer and the `DDFinancePolicy.Infrastructure` layer

 ## Table Of Contents